craftyjs/craftyjs.github.com/tutorial/bananabomber/create-a-game.md

 Crafty.scene("loading");
 {% endhighlight %}

-Code outside of a function will execute as the interpreter gets to it, so the last line will invoke Crafty.scene("loading") which in turn invokes the method that we have just associated with that scene.

-In this scene we do two things.
-We tell crafty to go fetch some assets that we will need (our sprite sheet) and then call a function when that is done.
-This function will unload the "loading" scene and load the "main" scene that will run our game.
-If you are not familiar with functional/dynamic languages this syntax of inlining functions might be new to you, but it is very common in javascript, so you better get used to it :-)

-Next we define a nice background and text to display while loading.
+Here's the order you see when you trace the exectution.
+If you aren't used to the syntax of inline functions as callbacks, you might need to turn your head sideways.
+You will get used to it.
+// Make this a graphic?
+   * Crafty.scene("loading", function () {...}) associates a function with the "loading" scene.
+   * Crafty.scene("loading") to switch to the scene and call the function just assoicated.
+   * Crafty.load(["sprite.png"], function () {...}) to start loading resources
+   * Crafty.background() using #rgb values for black
+   * Crafty.e().text().css() to display "Loading..."
+   * Crafty.load() finishes loading *sprite.png* (our sprite sheet) and executes it finishing function, which switches to a new scene

 The main scene is defined in much the same way:

 {% highlight javascript %}
 Crafty.scene("main", function () {